Wondering what

 For many beginners, starting with a series that has received widespread critical acclaim or one that aligns with a favorite genre (like fantasy, comedy, or thriller) is a great strategy.
 Don’t be afraid to try a few different titles to find what clicks with you.
 Many platforms offer free chapters or episodes, allowing you to sample a series before committing.
 The most important step is simply to start exploring.

-What Are The Best Ways to Start Reading Manga?
+What Are The Best Ways to Start Reading Manga ?

-- Digital Platforms: Services like the Shonen Jump app (from VIZ Media) and Crunchyroll Manga offer huge digital libraries for a low monthly subscription fee.
+Manga offer huge digital libraries for a low monthly subscription fee.
 This is often the most cost-effective way to read a wide variety of series, and you can access them instantly on your phone or tablet.
-They also often provide the latest chapters for free on the same day they release in Japan.
+They also often provide the latest chapters for free on the same day they release in Japan. - Physical Volumes: Buying the physical “tankōbon” volumes offers a different experience.
+You get to appreciate the mangaka’s art on paper and build a physical collection.
+You can find

 For your first series, consider picking up the first volume of a highly recommended and completed series.
 This way, if you enjoy it, you know the entire story is available for you to read.